Hotpants: Origins and terminology

 While the term "hotpants" is used generically to describe extremely short shorts, similar garments had been worn since the 1930s.
 Such was their popularity in the 1950s that the Royal Teens' hit song "Short Shorts" paid homage to a similar item.
 Hotpants were innovative in that they were made from non-activewear fabrics such as velvet, silk, crochet, fur and leather, and styled explicitly to be worn on the street, for parties, or even as bridal wear, as opposed to previous short shorts that were designed mostly for sportswear and leisure.
 Dorothy Tricario, a fashion curator at the Brooklyn Museum told The New York Times in 1971 that hotpants were part of a greater nostalgic revival of 1930s and 1940s fashion, specifically the short posing shorts worn by Hollywood stars like Ruby Keeler, Deanna Durbin, and Betty Grable.
 However, Tricario also observed that shorts had never before had such widespread acceptance as street or business wear as they did in early 1971.

 According to the fashion publicist Eleanor Lambert, the term "hot pants" was coined by Women's Wear Daily (WWD) in 1970 to describe fashions innovated by the French ready-to-wear company Dorothée Bis.
 The WWD claim to have originated the term is also backed up by 1971 articles in The New York Times and the African-American magazine Jet.
 Jets fashion editor, Audrey Smaltz, suggested that because hotpants were best suited to Black women, they should be called "Knockout Shorts" as that name was more "relevant to Blacks", expressing the fashionable African-American woman's pride in her "knockout body" as well as paying tribute to Black identity and recent struggles.
 Other alternative names included "les shorts", "short cuts", "cool pants", and "shortootsies", with "booty shorts" as an early 21st-century term.

-Jacklyn Ocean wearing a type of hotpants known as Daisy Dukes.

 An extremely short version of denim cut-offs are hotpants popularly known as "Daisy Dukes" in reference to Catherine Bach's character of that name from the American television show The Dukes of Hazzard.

 Today, the term hotpants can be used for casual as well as fashion-wear short-shorts made in any fabric.

 While hotpants were principally marketed to women, men were also targeted, and the term can describe very short men's shorts.